Skip to main content

 not demos.

+I'm Olha Shevchenko.
 I open production systems that are already carrying business risk and map where they fail first.
-Independent audits on AWS and Node.js: authorization, reliability, recovery paths.
+Authorization, reliability, recovery paths.

 Production audits